ncbi/MedCPT/README.md

 ## Content

 This directory contains:
-- Code for training the BioCPT retriever at `./retriever/`.
+- Code for training the BioCPT [retriever](./retriever).
-- Code for training the BioCPT re-ranker at `./reranker/`.
+- Code for training the BioCPT [re-ranker](./reranker/).

 ## Data availability

 Due to [privacy](https://www.nlm.nih.gov/web_policies.html#privacy_security) concerns, we are not able to release the PubMed user logs.
 As a surrogate, we provide the question-article pair data from [BioASQ](http://www.bioasq.org/) in this repo as example training datasets.
+You can convert your data to the example data formats and train the BioCPT model.

 ## Acknowledgments